 Adobe® and all related logos (e.g. Acrobat) are trademarks of Adobe Systems Incorporated.

-Reports, publications, and presentations should include acknowledgments for the following:
+Reports, publications, and presentations should include the following acknowledgment statements, if applicable:

 - MCHP Data Repository